f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

 #################

 In this section we will be tuning some NGINX configuration parameters and reviewing the results.
-We will be using NGINX Instance Manager to make configuraiton changes and then pushing those changes to the NGINX Proxy.
+We will be using NGINX Instance Manager to make configuration changes and then pushing those changes to the NGINX Proxy.

 |
 |